Netlabbuilder/ansible/README.md

 # This is all about System and Network Automation with Ansible

-## Please read 'Installation and Setup' to install and get the latest version of Ansible up and running
+## Please read 'ansible_installation_*' files to install and get the latest version of Ansible up and running on desired Linux distributions